conda-forge/conda-forge.github.io/docs/user/introduction.md

 ## What is conda-forge?

-conda-forge is a community effort that provides conda packages for a wide range of software.
+The conda-forge project can be viewed as a compilation of distributions, recipes, and build infrastructure that enables installing and distributing a wide range of software as conda packages.
+In a single channel, the conda-forge community provides up-to-date, compatible versions of conda packages along with all their required dependencies.
+Our work is driven by the community to provide packaged software free of charge and in a transparent manner.

 **Missing a package that you would love to install with conda?** - Chances are we have already packaged it for you!